sosolimited/Cpp-Handbook/README.md

 ```

 ## Current Samples:
-- Resource Management: smart pointer types and managing resources with objects.
+- Resource (Memory) Management: smart pointer types and managing resources (e.g. memory) with objects.
-- Namespaces and Aliases: covers ways of sectioning code with modules and writing readable names.
+- Namespaces and Aliases: organizing code into modules and writing readable names.
-- Collections: covers different types of containers, with "CRUD" operations on their contents.
+- Collections: sequential and key-based containers, with "CRUD" operations on their contents.
+- Async and Future: load and parse a file asynchronously and read the results back in the main thread.

 ## Future Samples:
-Concurrency (std::async, std::thread)
+- Concurrency
+	- Threads and atomics (maybe sometimes needed, can be useful for running void functions)

 ## Code Style